 Although we at Stern College for Women read texts in widely differing genres and historical periods, and draw on a variety of critical and theoretical approaches to texts, we share a passion for discussing language.

 We explore the power and beauty of words and how and what they can mean.
-Our courses feature texts of the Western literary tradition from the classical to the post-modern periods.
+Our courses feature texts of the Western literary tradition from the medieval to the post-modern periods.
 We engage with students in large classes, small seminars and on a one-to-one basis.

 Students learn to analyze and interpret different modes of expression: poetry, prose, drama and film.
 They practice various types of writing and debate key questions about the relationships of art, society and language.
-Majors pursue independent projects as seniors on subjects they select in collaboration with faculty advisers.

 Our students graduate as careful readers and thinkers and especially strong writers, well-prepared to become leaders in fields such as law, education, journalism, publishing, social work, business, nonprofit organizations and the arts.